Elinsrc/Client-Mod/README.md

 cl_cross_dot [0/1] ,defaut value 1.
 cl_cross_dot_size [value], defaut value 1.
 cl_cross_dot_color "r g b", defaut value "255 255 255".

+cl_viewmodel_ofs_right [value] — Offsets the gun viewmodel to the right (or to the left if cl_righthand is set to 1), 0 for no offset.
+Taken from OpenAG. cl_viewmodel_ofs_forward [value] — Offsets the gun viewmodel forward, 0 for no offset.
+Taken from OpenAG. cl_viewmodel_ofs_up [value] — Offsets the gun viewmodel upwards, 0 for no offset.
+Taken from OpenAG.
 ```

 # Build Instructions